Public Footpaths & Bridleways

 Maps with circular walking routes are available from Knepp Safaris campsite shop, near Dial Post.
 At the shop we also sell Ordnance Survey maps with Knepp at the centre (instead of straddling two normal maps).

 Please - wherever you are on the Estate - follow the countryside code and, in particular, shut all gates behind you.
-We have large herds of free roaming animals and we would like them to stay on the right side of the fence, away from the roads.
+We would like our herds of free-roaming animals to stay on the right side of the fence, away from the roads.

 At certain times of year, we will be culling our free-roaming fallow and red deer.